 Number 6 - Time of Performance

 Dueling pianos is not meant to go on for very long.
-Though dueling pianos are very fun, it gets old REALLY fast.
+Though dueling pianos are very fun, it is best to keep it short and sweet.
 We suggest the following time allotments:

 Nightclubs: 2 sets of 60 minutes

-Corporate Events: Either 1 set of 75-90 minutes or 2 sets of 45 minutes (with 30 minute DJ break in between)
+Corporate Events: 1 power set of 45-75 minutes, or 2 sets of 45 minutes with a 30 minute DJ break in between (total time 120 minutes)

 Kansas City 1 Stop